 - Loss of muscle mass

 - Dry skin and thin skin

 - Excessive sweating

 - Loss of enthusiasm

-So, if you think you might be undergoing andropause or have low testosterone, it is advisable to consult your doctor to determine the condition.
-You could also incorporate simple lifestyle changes to deal with the condition.
-With proper care and support, you’ll feel better in no time.
+So, if you think you might be undergoing andropause or have low testosterone, I’d advise you to consult your doctor to figure out the condition.
+You could also incorporate simple lifestyle changes to deal with the condition.3 With proper care and support, you’ll feel better in no time.

 References [ + ]